What Is Kitting?

 When it comes to parts kitting, there's always the possibility of a particular part in the kit being unavailable when you suffer a major breakdown.
 This usually happens because the component you need has already been removed from the kit, and used on the occasion of a previous unanticipated breakdown.
 This means not only that you haven't got the parts that you need for the repair, but also that this kit has been misrepresented in your inventory and is no longer complete for scheduled work.

-On the other hand, your inventory records might show that you don't have a particular component, even though it physically exists, because it’s been transferred into a parts kit and is now under a collective SKU.
-It’s essential, therefore, that inventory is updated if parts are removed from kits, and that planners are kept updated on parts usage and availability.
+On the other hand, your inventory records might show that you don't have a particular component, even though it physically exists, because its been transferred into a parts kit and is now under a collective SKU.
+Its essential, therefore, that inventory is updated if parts are removed from kits, and that planners are kept updated on parts usage and availability.
 If your inventory is inaccurately maintained, maintenance planners will have to alter their work schedules, and new parts must be ordered before unscheduled maintenance can be carried out.

 Kitting Best Practices